SjonHortensius/TooBasic/README.md

 Usage
 =====

-Checkout TooBasic in the directory where you want to store your own code.
-Configure your webserver to send all requests to your index.php file.
-Then create a class like this in your index.php:
+Clone this repository (or use submodules) in the directory where you want to store your own code.
+Then create `index.php` like this:

 ```php
 <?php